waynodiablo/Oystercard/makermix/makermix.md

 I want to see a sorted list of people in my cohort that I have/have not paired with So that I can keep pairing with more people

+As an odd maker in an odd-numbered cohort
+I want to work in a three
+So that I am not forever alone

 As a shy maker
 I want a pair partner to be randomly assigned to me
 So that I don’t have to ask them